Coronary heart diseaseHeart disease, Coronary heart disease, Coronary artery disease; Arteriosclerotic heart disease; CHD; CAD

 Your health care provider will examine you.
 You will often need more than one test before getting a diagnosis.

-Goals for treating these conditions in people who have coronary artery disease:
+Goals for treating these conditions in people who have CHD:

 - If you have diabetes, your HbA1c levels will be monitored and brought down to the level your provider recommends.